rebelsky/sams-assorted-musings-reflections/dark-matter-review.md

 number: 1383
 tags: [Reviews](index-reviews), insufficiently edited
 blurb: Problematic.
-version: 1.0
+version: 1.0.1
 released: 2025-12-10
-current:
+current: 2025-12-12
 ---
 _Trigger warnings: Sexual assault, bad science_

 A few months ago, I joined the local speculative fiction reading group.
 It may have started as an SF reading group [1], but it now encompasses a variety of genres, including fantasy, horror, suspense, and magic realism.
 The books are selected democratically; each fall, everyone can nominate up to three books.
-Everyone votes for up to five (I think), and the top vote-getters become our reading list for the year.
+Everyone votes for up to ten, and the top vote-getters become our reading list for the year.
 None of my suggestions [2] made it.
 That's okay; I like having other books to read.

 Since I'm still trying to figure out how to write about works of art, my muse suggested that I write about the books I read.
 She'd encouraged me to write about last month's book before the meeting.
 I failed.
 I failed again this month.
 However, she's convinced me that a post-meeting musing/review is also appropriate.